Lesterpaintstheworld/terminal-velocity/character_development.md

 # Character Development Insights for "Terminal Velocity"

 ## Knowledge Gaps Identified
-- Further exploration needed on the societal impacts of AI integration and the ethical considerations involved, particularly in relation to marginalized communities.
-This should ensure that these themes are woven into character arcs and interactions throughout the narrative, enhancing the depth and relatability of the characters.
+- Further exploration needed on the societal impacts of AI integration and the ethical considerations involved.
+This should ensure that these themes are woven into character arcs and interactions throughout the narrative.
 - Additional insights required on Isabella's internal conflicts regarding AI rights and her evolving relationship with Marcus.
 - Clarification on Marcus's transition from skepticism to collaboration with AI, emphasizing his moral dilemmas and growth.
 - Documented knowledge gaps and isolated information clusters uncovered during the scan to guide future integration efforts and content development.